snapshots

 Both Droplet and volume snapshots are managed through the /v2/snapshots/

 endpoint.
-To delete a snapshot, send a DELETE request to/v2/snapshots/$SNAPSHOT_ID
+To delete a snapshot, send a DELETE request to/v2/snapshots/$SNAPSHOT_ID.

 A status of 204 will be given.
 This indicates that the request was processed